-- 2.1 That members note the report and its contents, in particular that which sets out members' responsibility for risk management. - 2.2 That members affirm the Council's risk management strategy (Appendix A). - 2.3 That members confirm they are satisfied with the progress being made in embedding risk management in the Council, noting the review of Year Three of the 4-year Action Plan (Appendix B).
+- 2.1 That members note the report and its contents, in particular that which sets out members' responsibility for risk management. - 2.2 That members affirm the Council's Risk Management Strategy (Appendix A). - 2.3 That members confirm they are satisfied with the progress being made in embedding risk management in the Council, noting the review of Year Four of the 4-year Action Plan (Appendix B). - 2.4 That members note the commissioning of an external review of the Council's risk management arrangements.